The Top 10 Supplements That Everyone Should Take

 Whole foods behave differently from their individual parts.
 For instance, the nutrients from a piece of meat are more bioavailable than consuming the equivalent nutrients from a pill or powder.
 Antioxidants from food are beneficial, but taking high doses of some synthetic antioxidants comes with higher risks for adverse health conditions.

 The nutrients in food work together in a process known as food synergy.
 In short, this means food is more powerful than the sum of its parts.
 That’s why it’s important to start with a nutrient-dense diet, then supplement specific nutrients according to your specific needs and goals.
 You get the best nutrients from whole foods.
 Everything else should just fill in the gaps.

 When in doubt, go without

-Just because something is natural doesn’t mean it can’t be harmful.
-It’s possible to abuse even the most natural herbal supplements or food-based vitamins and minerals.
-And supplements are not immune from heavy metals, contaminants, and byproducts from processing.
-Always check the sourcing and quality testing of your supplement providers.
-Your best bet is consulting with a licensed practitioner who can recommend quality brands.
+Just because something is natural doesn’t mean it can’t be harmful or have side effects.
+It’s possible to overdo even the most natural herbal supplements or food-based vitamins and minerals.
+And supplements are not immune from heavy metals, contaminants and byproducts from processing—which is why you want to make sure you’re getting high-quality supplements.

 What supplements should you take?